nik-ez/snowiq-docs/sa-supervisor-activities.md

 * In the 'Create Resource Assignment' dialogue, complete the following:
   * Select type of Activity
-  * Specify whether the assignment is Single-Pass or Multi-Pass (switch the toggle on for Multi-Pass)
+  * Specify whether the assignment is Single-Pass or Multi-Pass using the Multi-Pass toggle control
-  * Specify whether it is a priority task (switch the toggle on to indicate yes: this moves the assignment to the top of the queue of the Future list of assignments for the driver)
+  * Specify whether it is a priority task using the Priority task toggle control.
+If selected, the assignment will be placed at the top of the queue of the Future list of assignments for the Driver.
-  * Type a note to the driver
+  * Enter a note to the Driver
-  * Select the route by either searching for a route number or picking from the routes available based on the selected Depot filter Depot (which defaults to the Supervisor's Depot)
+  * Select the route by either searching for a route number or by selecting an available route from the routes available based on the selected Depot filter Depot (which defaults to the Supervisor's Depot)
-* Tap 'Assign'
+* Select 'Assign'

-* This will add the assignment to the Future list for the Driver with a status of 'Pending' which will indicate that the assignment has been sent to the Driver but not yet accepted.
+* This will add the assignment to the Future list for the Driver with a status of 'Pending'.
+This indicates that the assignment has been sent to the Driver but not yet accepted.
 The system will prompt the Driver in the Driver App (DA) to accept the Assignment.

 </section>

 <section id="Creating-Address-Specific-Assignment" markdown="1">
 ### Creating Address Specific Assignment

-A Supervisor can create an Assignment related to a specific address by following the steps below:
+A Supervisor can create an Assignment related to a specific address by doing the following:

 * From the Map Monitoring view (either tab: Routes, Resources, or Tickets), tap the magnifying glass or search bar and enter the address for the assignment

 <img src="images/supervisor/sa-supervisor-activities/specific-assignment.png" class="ios width-xl" data-lightbox="12" />

 * The system will display a location marker on the map
-* Tap the marker and fill out the address specific assignment prompt, as seen below
+* Tap the marker and complete the address specific assignment prompt, as shown below
   * Select type of Activity
-  * Specify whether it is a priority task (switch the toggle on to indicate yes: this moves the assignment to the top of the queue of the Future list of assignments for the Resource)
+  * Specify whether it is a priority task using the Priority task toggle control.
+If selected, the assignment will be placed at the top of the queue of the Future list of assignments for the resource.
-  * Type a note to the Resource
+  * Enter a note to the Resource
-  * Select the Resource by either searching for a driver by name in the search bar or pick from the Resource available based on the selected filters: Depot, defaulted to the Supervisor's Depot, and Resource Type: County or Contractor
+  * Select a Resource by either searching for a Driver name in the search bar, or by selecting an available resource from the list which can be filtered by Depot (defaulted to the Supervisor's Depot), and/or Resource Type (County or Contractor)
 * Tap 'Assign'

 * This will add the assignment